jfrog/frogbot/README.md

 ## Pull requests scanning
 ### General
-Frogbot uses [JFrog Xray](https://jfrog.com/xray/) to scan your pull requests.
+Frogbot uses [JFrog Xray](https://jfrog.com/xray/) (version 3.29.0 or above is required) to scan your pull requests.
 It adds the scan results as a comment on the pull request.
 If no new vulnerabilities are found, Frogbot will also add a comment, confirming this.
 For pull requests scanning, please note that **GitHub**, **GitLab** and **Bitbucket Server** are supported.
 Projects that use one of the following tools to download their dependencies are currently supported.